AQIB-NAWAB/AQIB-NAWAB/README.md

 # 👋 Hi, I'm AQIB NAWAB

-Hi, I'm Aqib having more than 2 years of experince in web development.I am working as Backend Engineer at RideNear.
-I also actively contributing to open source like JSON-SCEHMA (10+ PR) and Expensify(1PR).I am highly active in community which leads me trainer at Dev Weekends.
+Hi, I'm Aqib having more than 2 years of experince in web development.I am working as Backend Engineer at **RideNear**.
+I also actively contributing to open source like **JSON-SCEHMA** (10+ PR) and **Expensify** (1PR).I am highly active in community which leads me trainer at Dev Weekends.
 I love helping people and collaborate with others to making things that impact in others life.

 ## 🔥 Key Skills & Technologies